openvmp/partcad/examples/README.md

 - Python scripts that use buid123d:
   - [Import PartCAD parts in buid123d scripts](./consume_build123d/)

-- Any other python script:
+- Any other Python script:
   - [Import PartCAD parts in Python scripts](./consume_standalone/)

 ## Features

-There are examples that showcase particular PartCAD feature:
+These examples showcase particular PartCAD features:

 - [Export to file](./feature_export)